Higher Standards Tutorial, Inc.

 Does it hurt a student to take the SAT or ACT more than once?

 Not typically.
 Most students take the tests two to four times, and most colleges look at the highest subscores from each of the sections.
 For example, if on the March SAT a student does well in Reading/Writing but lousy in Math and then, on the October SAT, does well in Math but lousy in Reading/Writing, most (though not all) colleges will look at the high Reading/Writing from March and the high Math from October -- this process has become known as "super-scoring."
 Note that the testing companies do NOT average grades if a student takes the test multiple times, nor do most colleges...this is an extremely common myth.
-However, we do not recommend that students take multiple SATs or ACTs unless they have also increased their knowledge and skill levels between test administrations through additional training.
+However, we do not recommend that students take multiple SATs or ACTs unless they have also increased their knowledge and skill levels between test administrations through additional training, or unless they have reason to believe that circumstances led them to significantly underperform on a particular test date.
 Note that while students have the option to select which full test results the colleges receive, some colleges REQUIRE the reporting of all test results and failure to do so can lead to disqualification as a candidate for admission, so check with your colleges of choice before suppressing the results for any given test date.

 Should I take the SAT & ACT once just to get a feel for the tests?